Visium CytAssist for FFPE samples (probe based)

 Examples of placement of sections.
 On the top row there examples of good placement of sections within the margins of the slides.
 In the middle row there are examples of tissues placed partially or totally outside the margins, and therefore they cannot be used.
 The bottom row shows the cassette used to transfer the probes to the Visium slide.

-Information we need prior to sample delivery
+Summary of the process prior to sample delivery

 1. Once your order has been accepted, you will receive a project Agreement.
 Please read it to make sure it corresponds to your specifications and if everything looks ok please sign it and return to us electronically.